 [ View All Other Articles About Cycling Pain ]

 How to Treat Bicycle Saddle Sores?

-You have just returned from a great bicycling trip (they are always great, aren't they?), your adrenaline level is high, but: you suffer from bicycle saddle sores.
+You have just returned from an excellent bicycling trip (they are always great, aren't they?); your adrenaline level is high, but you suffer from bicycle saddle sores.
 How can you treat this troublesome pain?
-It would be great if we would know how to solve saddle sores before it starts.
-Now, that your have it, there are several things that we can do to ease the pain and to make the recovery time shorter.
+We would like to know how to solve saddle sores before it starts.
+Now that you have it, there are several things that we can do to ease the pain and make the recovery time shorter.

 Get out of your sweaty shorts as soon as possible after a ride.
 Before you take a shower, swab the area with a little rubbing alcohol.
 Then shower or clean up with soap and water.
-Dry well and put on comfortable loose-fitting clothing that allows your skin to breathe.
+Dry well and wear comfortable, loose-fitting clothing that allows your skin to breathe.

 After the shower, put anti-bacterial salve or Bag Balm® on the hot spots.
-Appling Bag Balm® to irritated areas will help heal the superficial wound and prevent it's from getting worse.
+Applying Bag Balm® to irritated areas will help heal the superficial wound and prevent it from worsening.
 You can also treat your sores with an acne gel.

 Take some time off the bike to help it heal.
-It's far better to lose one or two days on the bike than risking two weeks of cycling due infection.
-If you are in the middle of a bicycling tour and you suffer from a bicycle saddle sores you may try using Preparation H. It's not going to help get rid of it, but it will help shrink the swelling and numb it.
+It's far better to lose one or two days on the bike than risk two weeks of cycling due to infection.
+If you are in the middle of a bicycling tour and you suffer from bicycle saddle sores, you may try using Preparation H. It won't help remove it, but it will help shrink and numb the swelling.
 If a sore is getting out of control, ask your doctor about a course of oral antibiotics.
-And, as always with bicycling injuries, it is best to consult a doctor.
-Try to find one that is expert on sports injuries.
+And, as always, with bicycling injuries, it is best to consult a doctor.
+Could you try to find someone who is an expert on sports injuries?

+[ View All Other Articles About Cycling Pain ]